aang81a/my-it-support-portfolio/PROJECTS/08-internal-support-notes/how-to-troubleshoot-no-network-access.md

 - actions already taken
 - whether escalation was required

-Include relevant command results if useful, but do not document unnecessary private information.
+Include relevant test results if they help explain the issue, such as IP configuration, gateway ping, external IP ping, or DNS/name resolution results.

+Do not document unnecessary private information such as usernames, personal device names, Wi-Fi names, public IP addresses, global IPv6 addresses, or private file paths.